 Waste electrical products should not be disposed of with regular household waste.
 Please recycle where facilities exist.
 Check with your local authority, retailer or manufacturer for recycling/disposal advice as regional variations apply.
 The power pack should be deactivated before disposal.
 To do this, insert the two ends of the metal clip on the end of the disabling tab back in to the socket located on the underside of the detector.
-If the disabling tab is no longer available then the clip can be replicated by opening out a thir metal paperclip into a U-shape.
-You can also the clip can be replicated by opening out a thin metal paperclip into a U-shape.
+If the disabling tab is no longer available then the clip can be replicated by opening out a thin metal paperclip into a U-shape.
 You can also return your carbon monoxide detector to Fireangel for disposal.
 For return address contact Fireangel Technical Support.
 Please include a note confirming the product is being returned for disposal.